paullabonne/Rd3f/README.md

 # rpyd3f
-R and Python code for creating dataframes from Forex Factory economic calendar
+R and Python code for creating dataframes out of the economic calendar of Forex Factory (https://www.forexfactory.com)